S-e-m-a-c/Icarus-Mods/README.md

 		Added some Bulk recipes to the Drying Rack
-		Added a Bulk Animal Fat recipe to the Cooking Station Added Animal Fat recipe from other meat types to the Cooking Station
+		Added a Bulk Animal Fat recipe to the Cooking Station Added Animal Fat recipe from other meat types to the Cooking Station Added new recipe for Scorpion_Trap_Medium using Poison_Paste Added new recipe for Scorpion_Hedgehog_Medium using Poison_Paste Added new recipe for Poison_Sack using Scoprion_Pincer Added new recipe for Poison_Sack using Poison_Sack

 D_HordeWave.json

 		Reduced time between Pack spawns to have less downtime

 D_InventoryInfo.json